HNK Rijeka: Stadium

-The club initially played at the Honved training field, in front of today's Popular University of Rijeka in the central Scoglietto suburb of Rijeka.
-During the 1920s the club was allowed to build a new and very modern for the time facility in Scoglietto, and toward the end of the decade it started using Stadium Kantrida as its main field, naming it Campo Sportivo Olympia.
-Kantrida was the club's traditional home ground for over 95 years (with a small hiatus between 1947 and 1951, due to refurbishing), until July 2015.
-With a new project for a refurbished and bigger Kantrida Stadium being presented, and the field awaiting demolition and reconstruction, in August 2015, Rijeka have been based at the newly built Stadion Rujevica, a modern all-seater with a capacity of 8,279.
-Stadion Rujevica is part of Rijeka's new training centre and serves as the club's temporary home ground.
-Following the demolition of old Kantrida, a new, state-of-the art, 14,600-capacity all-seater stadium should be built on the same location.
-In addition to the stadium, investors are planning to build a commercial complex that will include a shopping mall and a hotel.
-The project is on hold as the club is seeking funding and co-investors to make the project viable.
+The club initially played at the Honved training field in front of today's Popular University of Rijeka in the central Scoglietto suburb of Rijeka.
+During the 1920s, the club was allowed to build a new and, at the time, modern facility in Scoglietto, and toward the end of the decade, it started using Stadion Kantrida as its primary field, naming it Campo Sportivo Olympia.
+Kantrida was the club's traditional home ground for over 95 years (with a short hiatus between 1947 and 1951 due to refurbishing) until July 2015.
+Since August 2015, Rijeka has been based at the newly built Stadion Rujevica, a modern all-seater with a capacity of 8,279.
+Stadion Rujevica is part of Rijeka's new training centre and is the club's temporary home ground.
+Following the club's move to Rujevica, plans emerged to build a new, state-of-the-art, all-seater Stadion Kantrida.
+The project was on hold for close to a decade as the club was seeking funding and co-investors to make the project viable.
+In December 2023, plans were unveiled that, in addition to the stadium, investors plan to build a commercial complex, which may include three residential highrise towers and a hotel, with a total cost exceeding €100 million.
+The new Kantrida stadium will be located at the previous location but rotated 90 degrees from the previously proposed location, facing north–south.
+The facility is designed to accommodate 12,000 to 14,000 spectators and will meet UEFA's fourth-category standards.

 Support

-Rijeka's ultras group are called Armada Rijeka, or simply Armada.
-The group has been active since 1987, but some forms of organised (albeit not registered as associations) support were present and following the club already in the decades before, and the earliest we know reach well into the '20s of the XX. century.
+Rijeka's ultras group is called Armada Rijeka, or simply Armada.
+The group has been active since 1987, but some forms of organised (albeit not registered as associations) support were present and following the club already in the decades before, with the earliest reported in the 1920s.

 During most home matches, the majority of the seats are occupied by season ticket holders.
-For the 2017–18 season the club had 5,922 season ticket holders and 8,403 members.
+For the 2024–25 season, the club had more than 4,600 season ticket holders and 16,500 members.

 Rivalries

 Rijeka's greatest rivalry nowadays is with Hajduk Split.
-Since 1946, the Adriatic derby is contested between the two most popular Croatian football clubs from the Adriatic coast, Rijeka and Hajduk.
-Other rivalries exist with other major clubs in Croatia Dinamo Zagreb and a milder with Osijek.
-The main regional derby is that with Istra Pula.
+Since 1946, the Adriatic derby has been contested between the two most popular Croatian football clubs from the Adriatic coast.
+Other rivalries exist with major clubs in Croatia like Dinamo Zagreb and a milder with Osijek.
+The primary regional derby is with Istra Pula.
 The origins of the Rijeka–Pula rivalry date back to the clashes between Fiumana and Grion Pola since the late 1920s.
-The city derby with Orijent is probably the most ancient, with its roots in the clashes between CS Olimpia and CS Gloria against Orijent and the other more successful in those early years Sušak based club, Victoria.
+The city derby with Orijent is probably the oldest, with its roots in the clashes between CS Olimpia and CS Gloria against Orijent and the other more successful in those early years Sušak-based club, Victoria.